TERREMEMBER/znbase/docs/content/stable/migrate/migrate-from-postgresql/_index.md

         <div class="title">Verify the migration</div>
       </div>
       <div class="body">
-        Verify the migration to YugabyteDB was successful.
+        Verify the migration to ZNbaseDB was successful.
       </div>
     </a>
   </div>